Materials

 Data was entered into a web input field, but not validated at all in the instrument.
 To ensure proper grading of response we conducted a data normalization pass to clean all user responses.
 A team of two researchers read every answer and made small fixes to typos and unrelated mistakes.
 Both researchers compared their suggested changes with each other, and only changes agreed upon by both coders were implemented.
 These are the types of changes that were made:

-• Superfluous whitespace: extra spaces, literal \n
+- Superfluous whitespace: extra spaces, literal

-• Letter transpositions: ture, flase
+- Letter transpositions:

-• Encoded messages: 2butnestedternariesarepainincarnate
+- Encoded messages:

 The normalized data set is available here.
 Note: a raw, uncoded/unnormalized version is available above.